Gravitationally induced decoherence of a scalar field: investigating the one-particle sector and its interplay with renormalisation: Applications of the one-particle master equation

-where $E_u$ and $E_v$ denote the neutrino energies.
-Typical neutrino energies investigated in \cite{Domi:2024ypm} start at energies of $1 GeV \approx 1.6 \cdot 10^{-10} J$.
-Given the Boltzmann constant $k_B \approx 1.4\cdot 10^{-23} \frac{J}{K}$ and the temperature parameter $\Theta$ of the thermal gravitational waves of around $1K$ used in \cite{Domi:2024ypm}, is the condition for the applicability of the Markov approximation used in this work

-Both sides of the inequality still differ by more than ten orders of magnitude, so the approximation can also be used for neutrinos with lower energies or for higher values of the temperature parameters.
+where $u:= |\vec u|$, $v:= |\vec v|$ denote the absolute value of the particle's momentum, $m$ its mass and $c$ the speed of light.
+Furthermore, $\beta = \frac{1}{k_B \Theta}$ with Boltzmann constant $k_B$ and a temperature parameter $\Theta$, which characterises the oscillator environment that is described as a Gibbs state.
+At the end of Appendix \ref{sec:applic2M}, these conditions are evaluated explicitly for ultra-relativistic atmospheric neutrinos and it is shown that the neutrino energies $cu, cv$, and the temperature parameter $\Theta$ used in \cite{Domi:2024ypm} (in that work called $T$) lie inside the scope of these conditions, even with a freedom to change the parameters by several orders of magnitude to still be within the bounds of validity for the Markov approximation discussed here.
 Thus, we can conclude given the proof presented in this work, the application of the Markov approximation to the physical scenario used in \cite{Domi:2024ypm} is not only justified at the level of the quantum mechanical model as shown in \cite{Domi:2024ypm} but also if one derives that model from the one-particle master equation of the QFT model. ~\\ ~\\ Finally, compared to the quantum mechanical toy model in \cite{Domi:2024ypm}, the more general one-particle master equation derived here also allows to consider the generalisation to decoherence models with wave packets, whereas in \cite{Domi:2024ypm} plane waves were considered.
 This is due to the general form of the one particle density matrix defined in \eqref{eq:1pdm} as

 When choosing suitable initial conditions for $\rho(\vec u,\vec v,0)$, one can model different descriptions for neutrinos like wave packets or plane waves, where the latter just correspond to delta distributions in this context.